aecc/Vehicle-Routing-Problem/README.md

 - GA (Genetic Algorithms)
 - SS (Scatter Search)

-Best solutions where found using GTS and ILS.
+Best solutions were found using GTS and ILS.